kiran33-ops/kiran33-ops/README.md

 About me:

 👋Hello everyone
-I'm Kiran A.S,a first-year Computer Science Engineering (CSE) Student.I like to play sports,listen to music and read books
+I'm Kiran A.S, Computer Science Engineering (CSE) Student.I like to play sports,listen to music and read books

 Why should we choose you?